pycon-mentored-sprints/community-handbook/docs/participants/04-git-etiquette.md

 Remember that your commit message must survive the ravages of time.
 Try to link to something that will be preserved equally well -- another commit, for example, rather than linking to main.
 **Each commit message should include the reason why this commit was made.
 Usually by adding a sentence completing the form 'So that we...' will give a fantastic amount of context to the history that the code change itself cannot**

+!!!tip
+    A properly formed Git commit subject line should always be able to complete the following sentence:
+    If applied, this commit will `your subject line here`.

 ### Keep it small